 FOUNDER AND SUPERVISOR

-In 2005 she established a network of individuals with advanced degrees in psychology, neuropsychology and education to help students and adults with executive functioning difficulties and other complex learning profiles.
+In 2005 she established a network of individuals with advanced degrees in cognition and education to help students and adults with executive functioning difficulties and other complex learning profiles.
 The student-centered aspects of this network later came to be known as Organizational Tutors.
 As the head of the network, Anna works one-on-one with students, serves as matchmaker to connect individuals with the right tutors, and actively supervises and manages the network.
 Anna also provides services to adults, teams and business organizations through an affiliated company, Levy-Warren & Saunders LLC.